rudrab/vimf90/Readme.md

   * support for menu mode
   * support for gnu-autotools (configure, make)

+# Major update
+subroutines and modules completions are removed.
+It is unnecessary in the era of LSP.
+I have tried and used it with coc-nvim and fortls, which is working fine.

 # Install
 The easiest way of installation is to use a vim plugin manager.